Chlamydia

 Testing

-70% of women and 50% of men with chlamydia have no symptoms and may not realize they have it.
 Testing for chlamydia is done by either taking a swab of the suspected infected area or through a urine test.
+For more information on STBBI testing in NL, please visit our page on HIV/STBBI Testing.

 Treatment